Customer service & tarmac delay plan

 Due to the often complicated planning that results from delays and cancellations our staff may not have full details of the alternatives available within 30 minutes.
 They will however be able to advise you of the delay and provide you with further details as soon as practicably possible.

 The scheduled times of flights cannot be guaranteed and therefore don't form part of your contract of carriage with us.
 If your Air New Zealand flight is delayed, rescheduled or cancelled on the day of travel, we'll keep you updated with announcements and/or in-terminal flight departure and arrival displays.
+Air New Zealand's obligations in respect of delays, cancellations and reschedules on the day of departure will be subject to all applicable.

 If your flight is delayed, cancelled or rescheduled on the day of travel and: